mtworth/cwos/README.md

 _commentworks_ is in active development.
 Upcoming features we hope to get to:

+- **Function Clarity** -- Reframe theme detection as a hypothesis, rather than true detection.
+- **Tag Robustness Analysis** -- Each comment gets tagged my mulitiple prompts, showing range of certainty within the model.
+- **Smart Sampling** - Improved algorithms for theme detection on large datasets.
+We currently recommend using a random sample for large datasets for theme detection, but hope to work on embedding based topic clustering for smarter sampling.
 - **Model Evaluations** - Benchmark performance on real-world comment datasets
 - **Training Dataset Release** - Open-source synthetic training data
 - **Streamlit demo** -- a simple GUI demo just so folks can understand speed and quality on test datasets